GameGodS3/DropPoint/README.md

     npm install
     npm run
    ```
    To enable stickyness across Virtual Desktops (Windows) go to Task view while DropPoint is running, right click it and tick "Show Window from this app on all Desktops".
-Stickyness in other OS under development.
+Stickyness in other Operating Systems works by default.

 **Optional:** Although there are no official binary releases as of now, you may build your own by executing: